EstebanGameDevelopment/storybookeditor/Stories/README.md

 # Public Domain Stories

-These are a collection of public domain stories ready to be processed by the software.
+These is a collection of public domain stories ready to be processed by the software.

 There are 2 conditions to process the stories.